kkovlakas/nsenvelopes/README.md

 that is the relation between the bottom and surface  temperature of the envelope of the neutron star.
 While published parametric fits exist, new physics and additional parameters require the construction of new relations, based on envelope simulations.
-The `nsenvelops` package aims at providing a framework for training simple neural networks that approximate the Tb-Ts relation.
+The `nsenvelopes` package aims at providing a framework for training simple neural networks that approximate the Tb-Ts relation.

 ## Installation